leezer3/OpenBVE-Documentation-Hugo/content/en/plugins/iruntime/_index.md

 Please also note that the handle returned might be a null reference in the case the host application could not play the sound, for example because the file could not be found.

+{{% warning-nontitle %}}

+Only one distinct copy of any given sound index may be playing at any given time.
+If you require two copies of a sound playing (for example on different cars), then two sound indicies must be used.

+{{% /warning-nontitle %}}

 ## <a name="ai"></a>■ Supporting the AI

 Usually, the host application performs the AI.
 However, your plugin might require special operation precedures which the built-in AI cannot know of.
 For this reason, you can complement the built-in AI by performing operation procedures specific to your plugin.
 Before considering to support the AI, however, you should understand what the AI is intended to represent: a human being standing or sitting in the cab, operating levers and pressing buttons, just like the player.
 This means that the AI must not operate 6 levers and 12 buttons simultaneously, but only do one thing at a time.